 The FTC has been quite active in recent years in terms of its enforcing the disclosure and consent requirements set forth in the Restore Online Shoppers’ Confidence Act.
 Here, according to the Commission, consumers who click on the advertisements are taken to the defendants’ websites, which claim to offer trials of these products for just the cost of shipping.
 But the complaint alleges that consumers who order the free trial are charged as much as $98.71 for the trial shipment, and are also surreptitiously enrolled in a full price negative-option continuity plan for additional shipments without their consent.

 The FTC also alleges the defendants use deceptive order confirmation pages and make cancellation difficult.

 The complaint charges the defendants with violating the FTC Act, ROSCA and the Electronic Fund Transfer Act.

-Richard B. Newman is a regulatory litigation, investigations and compliance attorney at Hinch Newman LLP focusing on advertising and digital media matters.
+Richard B. Newman is an FTC defense lawyer at Hinch Newman LLP focusing on advertising and digital media matters.

 Informational purposes only.
 Not legal advice.
 Always seek the advice of an attorney.
 Previous case results do not guarantee similar future result.
 Hinch Newman LLP | 40 Wall St., 35th Floor, New York, NY 10005 | (212) 756-8777.